 Calculations of certified actuaries have been used when determining present value of long-term payables to personnel upon retirement on the basis of assumptions for mortality rate, staff turnover rate, future salaries level and discount factor.
-They are disclosed in Note 34.
+They are disclosed in Note 31.

-As a result of the calculations, a liability for long-term income of the staff in the amount of BGN 4,478 thousand was reported (31 December 2019: BGN 4,345 thousand) (Note 34).
+In 2021 a liability for long-term income of the personnel in the amount of BGN 4,563 thousand was reported.

+(31.12.2020: BGN 4,478 thousand) (Note 31).